siobhanlgorman/After-the-Party/README.md

 ## Features
 ### Existing Features
 ### Run After the Party button
 This button starts or restarts the programme.
+The button was customised from the default 'Run Program' text to 'Run After the Party' in the `index.html` file

 ![alt-text](assets/images/run_button.png)

-* The game opens with the title and welcome followed by a request for the player to imput their name.
+* The game opens with the title and welcome followed by a request for the player to input their name.

 The opening screen of the program showing the title and the player's first input which is their player name: